From Me to You: Frank Ocean’s ‘Blonde’

 Frank Ocean’s challenges, doubts, thoughts and experiences are brought into complete focus with Blonde.
 I am eternally grateful for the album and its essence, and how it showed me that I am not alone in my confusion about my sexuality and how it is entwined into every fiber of my being.
 Although Frank and I might be different in the fact that I can’t afford a Chanel belt, I still relate to him on a personal level and everything he so courageously put forward on Blonde.

-— Robert Mansuetti, Daily Arts Writer
+— Cassandra Mansuetti, Daily Arts Writer

 Blonde was released by Frank Ocean as I began my senior year of high school.
 The most-awaited project of the year, it was teased periodically through cryptic clues and developments that made the waiting feel like a vital part of the experience (including a three-week long livestream of Frank building what ended up being a staircase to nowhere — the video of this process eventually became the oft-overlooked visual album Endless).